Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Related Work

 \section{Related Work}

-Although there is a lack of a web-scale corpus of privacy policies, much work has been made at analysing privacy policies.
-Some prior attempts at analysis involved manual analysis of privacy policies. \citet{jensen2004privacy} evaluate the accessibility, writing, and content of 64 privacy policies. \citet{cranor2013they} compare the privacy policies of over 3000 financial institutions and report on a range of data collection practices.

-Various automated attempts at analysis have been based on small sets of privately collected corpora. \citet{costante2012machine} use a machine learning model to check the completeness of privacy policies and provide the user with the degree of coverage of important privacy policy categories using a corpus of 64 privacy policies.
-Analyses of readability show that privacy policies are difficult to read and require a college-level reading ability \citep{ermakova2015readability} \citep{fabian2017large}.

-Previous releases of a corpus of privacy policies have led to a wide variety of research activity. \citet{wilson2016creation} released the OPP-115 Corpus, a publicly available dataset of 115 privacy policies with manual annotations of 23k fine-grained data practices, and demonstrated the feasibility of partly automating the annotation process.
-The OPP-115 Corpus was used to create Polysis \citep{harkous2018polisis}, a system that uses deep learning to classify text in privacy policies and answer non-factoid questions.
-Similarly, the OPP-115 Corpus was used to train ten different machine learning models to summarise 400 privacy policies and answer predefined questions \citep{zaeem2018privacycheck}.
-The OPP-115 Corpus was further used to evaluate embeddings created from 150,000 Android Google Play Store app privacy policies \citep{kumar2019quantifying}.
+Prior collections of privacy policy corpora have led to progress in privacy research. \citet{wilson2016creation} released the OPP-115 Corpus, a dataset of 115 privacy policies with manual annotations of 23k fine-grained data practices, and they created a baseline for classifying privacy policy text into one of ten categories.
+The corpus was used to train models to extract opt-out choices from privacy policies \citep{sathyendra2016automatic}, to automatically identify policies on websites and find compliance issues \citep{story2019natural}, and to classify privacy practices and answer privacy related non-factoid questions \citep{harkous2018polisis}.

-Few other publicly available website privacy policy corpora exist. \citet{ramanath2014unsupervised} released a corpus of 1010 website privacy policies and introduced an unsupervised approach to aligning privacy policy sections. \citet{zimmeck2019maps} released a set of over 400k URLs to Android app privacy policy pages collected by crawling the Google Play store.
-They reported that 30\% of the URLs do not link to analysable privacy policies.
-Their analysis on the policies include classification of various privacy practices and analysing potential compliance issues on 350 annotated policies.
+Other corpora similar to OPP-115 Corpus have enabled research on privacy practices.
+The PrivacyQA corpus contains 1,750 questions and expert-annotated answers for the privacy question answering task \citep{ravichander2019question}.
+Similarly, \citet{lebanoff2018automatic} constructed the first corpus of human-annotated vague words and sentences in privacy policies and studied automatic vagueness detection. \citet{sathyendra2017identifying} presented a dataset and developed a model to automatically identify and label opt-out choices offered in privacy policies.
+Similarly, \citet{zimmeck2019maps} released a set of over 400k URLs to Android app privacy policy pages collected by crawling the Google Play store. \citet{amos2020privacy} collected privacy policies from around 130,000 websites from over two decades and analysed the evolution of the online privacy landscape.
+Finally, \citet{zaeemlarge} collected a corpus of around 100k privacy policies using the domains from DMOZ, a website which maintained categories of websites on the internet.